Jean Young Chung, MD

 Breast Imaging Specialist

-Dr. Jean Young Chung is a Board Certified MD.
+Dr. Jean Young Chung is a Board Certified Radiologist.
 She performed her fellowship in Breast and Body at Saint Barnabas Medical Center.
 Immediately following her fellowship in 2007, Dr. Chung became a member of the Department of Radiology at Morristown Medical Center.

 Dr. Chung received her undergraduate training from Massachusetts Institute of Technology and received a BS in Biology.
 Dr. Chung then graduated from University of Pennsylvania Medical School where she received her medical degree.
 Her residency training then took place at the University of Medicine and Dentistry of New Jersey.

-Dr. Chung is currently one of our Breast Imaging Specialist at The Carol W. and Julius A. Rippel Breast Center at Morristown Medical Center.
+Dr. Chung is currently one of our Breast Imaging Specialists at The Carol W. and Julius A. Rippel Breast Center at Morristown Medical Center.
 In 2011 Dr. Chung was appointed as an Assistant Clinical Professor of Radiology at the Icahn School of Medicine of Mount Sinai, New York, NY.

 Univ. of Pennsylvania Hosp.
 Nuclear Medicine – Philadelphia, PA